About Us

 “Since my grandfather first started this company, we’ve all worked hard to take care of our customers,” says Jeff.
 “It’s about building relationships and treating customers the way we’d want to be treated – like family.”

-“Robben and I take seriously the responsibility of carrying on the legacy left by my grandfather and parents,” Jeff says.
+“Robben and I take seriously the responsibility of carrying on the legacy left by my grandfather and my parents,” Jeff says.
 “We strongly believe that God put us in this position to live our lives as an example, not just for our family, but our staff members and customers, too.”

 Some things don’t need changing.